ac4059/Github-CV/README.md

  # Background

  I'm an alumnus of [Makers](https://makers.tech/) and a **full-stack Software Engineer**.
 Over the past 10 years, I have had the incredible fortune to live and work in three different countries(Canada, the United States, and the United Kingdom).
 Most recently, I worked as a law clerk at Havkins Rosenfeld Ritzert and Varriale in New York City.
-Unbeknownst to me, my legal projects spawned an interest in software engineering that I elected to pursue more holistically at Makers Academy in London.
+Unforeseeable to me, my legal projects spawned an interest in software engineering that I elected to pursue more holistically at Makers Academy in London.
 I previously attended law school in New York City and completed a Bachelor of Arts degree in History and Economics at McGill University in Montreal, Canada.

  # Projects